microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/Update-MgUserSettingContactMergeSuggestion.md

 # Update-MgUserSettingContactMergeSuggestion

 ## SYNOPSIS
-Update the properties of a contactMergeSuggestions object.
+Update the navigation property contactMergeSuggestions in users

 ## SYNTAX